 Karl Perrin a long-time member of the Environment Team, answers those questions.

-Photos: Burns Bog Conservation Society
+Photos courtesy of: Burns Bog Conservation Society

 Protecting burns bog a Sacred Wetland Ecosystem